Soft-Materials-Mechanics-Laboratory/hyperelastic-damage-gpr/README.md

 This repository provides the implementation of a physics-informed, data-driven constitutive modeling framework for hyperelastic materials with progressive damage and failure.
 The framework uses **Gaussian Process Regression (GPR)** in two stages:

-1. **Stage I:** learn the constitutive response of the undamaged hyperelastic material
+1. **Stage I:** Learn the constitutive response of the undamaged hyperelastic material
-2. **Stage II:** learn the damage evolution behavior and incorporate it into the final constitutive model
+2. **Stage II:** Learn the damage evolution behavior and incorporate it into the final constitutive model

 The framework is developed and validated using **synthetic data**, and then applied to **experimental brain tissue data** digitized from the literature.